- What new treatments for childhood psoriasis might be coming soon?

 Clinical trials are ongoing for more targeted biologic therapies

-The IL-17A inhibitor secukinumab (NCT036686131, NCT024711442) and the IL-17R inhibitor brodalumab (NCT032408093) are in paediatric clinical trials for psoriasis along with the IL-23 inhibitors guselkumab (NCT034518514) and tildrakizumab (NCT039977865), and certolizumab pegol (NCT041237956).
+The IL-17R inhibitor brodalumab (NCT032408091) is in paediatric clinical trials for psoriasis along with the IL-23 inhibitors guselkumab (NCT034518512) and tildrakizumab (NCT039977863), and the TNF-a inhibitor certolizumab pegol (NCT041237954).

-Preliminary data suggests adult treatments are also effective in children
+Recent data suggests adult treatments are also effective in children

 While limited data from clinical trials has been reported, results appear to be consistent, if not better than, adult data.